awsdocs/aws-data-exchange-user-guide/doc_source/updating-products.md

 # Updating products<a name="updating-products"></a>

-The following sections describe how to update your products\.
-The instructions are written with the assumption that you're a provider who is familiar with [Data in AWS Data Exchange](data-sets.md)\.
+The following sections describe how to update your AWS Data Exchange products\.
+The instructions assume that you're a provider who is familiar with [Data in AWS Data Exchange](data-sets.md)\.
 After you publish a product, you can edit the product's details and its public offer\.
 You can also update the underlying data sets by publishing new revisions to subscribers\.
 For more information, see [Revisions](data-sets.md#revisions)\.

 **Topics**
 + [Updating product and offer details](#update-product-details)